Soap Base Oils!

 Like lauric, this is another saturated fatty acid.
 It is also found in palm oil, coconut oil, and also many animal fats.
 It adds to the hardness, cleansing and lathering soap properties.
 Coconut oil is about 19% myristic acid and babassu oil is roughly 20%, a good reason why these 2 oils are used fairly interchangeable.

-The last of our saturated fatty acids that we'll discuss is stearic acid.
+The last of our saturated fatty acids that we’ll discuss is stearic acid.
 It contributes to hardness and a stable lather.
 Kokum butter (56%), Cocoa butter (33%), tallow (beef, 22%), shea butter (40%), and mango seed butter (42%), are all high in stearic acid.
-If you do a palm-free recipe, often times you'll find slightly higher concentration of butters that contain steric acid, as it helps to compensate for hardness lost from eliminating palm oil.
+Oftentimes with a palm-free recipe, you’ll find slightly higher concentration of butters that contain steric acid, as it helps to compensate for hardness lost from eliminating palm oil.